MeRT: Autism Treatment

-Autism treatment with MeRT may improve communication, learning retention, and sleep.
+Autism treatment with MeRT can result in better communication, better retention and learning, and improved sleep.

 Contact our